-For 17 years, the staff at Dragonfly Transitions has taught young adults the necessary life skills to make the leap into adulthood and given them the confidence and guidance to embrace their independence.
-The staff at Dragonfly Transitions in Southern Oregon understands these challenges and is committed to providing a caring, respectful environment for students to break free of the phases of failure to launch young adults.
+The staff at Dragonfly Transitions in southern Oregon understands these challenges and is committed to providing a caring, respectful environment for young adults who need to learn life skills before claiming their independence.
 Through education, fitness, employment, recreation, healthy relationships, nutrition and emotional wellbeing, we teach young adults the skills they need to thrive as adults.

-Our nine-to-twelve-month program has progressive phases and a variety of living environments to suit your young person’s needs.
-We offer an individualized therapeutic approach and a variety of life skills and group therapy including cooking, nutrition, finance, distress tolerance and social skills.
-In the 17 years since we started Dragonfly Transitions, we’ve seen how beneficial it is for young adults to support each other in their journey to independence.
+Our nine-to-twelve-month program has progressive phases and a variety of living environments to suit our students’ needs, and we’ve found that life skills group therapy is a necessary component to empower young adults on their path to autonomy.
+Our individualized therapeutic approach includes psychiatric evaluations, medication management, mentoring and family workshops.
+We offer a variety of life skills group therapy including finance, distress tolerance, social skills, cooking and nutrition and meal planning.
+In the nearly 20 years since we started Dragonfly Transitions, we’ve seen how beneficial it is for young adults to live and work together on their journey towards independence.

 One of our graduates shared the following about the Dragonfly Transitions experience: “I was terrified to change.
 I was terrified to grow up.
 And yet, choosing Dragonfly was the best decision of my life.”
 The father of one of our former students said, “I wanted to thank you for your efforts with my son.
 He has grown tremendously over the past 13½ months and I think that the structure and support that you have provided him at Dragonfly has been of great benefit to him…The balance of freedom and structure that Dragonfly has provided him has enabled him to make his own choices within a constructive framework and to develop some additional maturity…It is clear that the support that he derives from his Dragonfly relationships has been and continues to be a vital element in his progress.”